Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (7) the applicant demonstrates a substantial plan

-for using the designation to improve the State and local government tax base, including income, sales, and property taxes;
+for using the designation to improve the State and local government tax base, including income, sales, and property taxes, including a plan for disposal of publicly-owned real property by the methods described in Section 10 of this Act;

 (8) significant public infrastructure is present